Staying Comfortable in the Heat

 Cooling towel wraps help keep you cool for up to 5 hours.
 They’re activated by soaking the towel in cool water.
-They don’t feel heavy after being soaked, and they’re both reusable as well as machine washable.
+As a result, they don’t feel heavy after being soaked, and they’re both reusable and machine washable.
 What’s more, they’re anti-microbial treated to prevent mold and odors.

 Cooling bandanas are made of a material that provides hours of heat stress relief.
 They tie around the neck or head and are activated when soaked in cool water.
 They are also reusable and machine washable.
 These bandanas come in a variety of colors, including a high-visibility lime to help construction workers stay visible and cool at the same time and a Stars ‘n’ Stripes pattern for anyone wanting a patriotic flare.